 If possible, would you be able to provide an updated idea of when I might hear back for planning purposes?

 In the meantime, I’m here to answer any additional questions you might have.

-Proposal template if you haven’t heard back after several weeks
+Follow-Up Email template to use if you haven’t heard anything after several weeks

-If several weeks have gone by and you still haven’t heard anything, sending one additional email is okay.
+If several weeks have gone by and you still have heard nothing, sending a final follow-up email is okay.
 With all communications, be mindful of your prospective client’s needs and communicate with respect.

 Even if you feel like you’re being ghosted, communicating kindly is important in maintaining relationships and leaving doors open.

 I wanted to send one last follow-up for the time being.
 I know this year has been a bit crazy, so understand if business needs have changed.
 If you’re still interested in working together, I’d love to discuss in more detail.